 ICURe is open to all University early career researchers (from PhD to post-doctoral researchers) from across the UK.
 To apply, each early career researcher needs to build a team that includes their Principal Investigator, an Entrepreneurial Business Advisor and a representative from their University Technology Transfer Office (TTO).

 We are committed to improving diversity across our programmes and are actively seeking applications from under-represented groups.
-With the change to on-line delivery and remote customer discovery, this ICURe programme is suitable for applicants who would be unable to travel extensively.

 How do I apply?